 Although interface differences are obvious, in terms of basic features TDE compares favorably with the latest KDE 4 releases.
 In fact, although rearrangement of configuration options make comparisons difficult, TDE's Control Center actually appears to have more administrative options than the latest KDE 4.7 release, especially for hardware peripherals.
 For many, an interface designed to the standards of a decade ago might seem at first a small price to pay for the speed and administration tools.

+However, TDE also has some serious shortcomings.
+For example, according to the release notes, Bluetooth functionality is absent.
+So, too, is the ability to edit HTML messages and display images in KMail, which is the subject of a $2500 bounty.
 TDE is also at an obvious disadvantage in its lack of counterparts to advanced KDE 4 features such as Folder Views and Activities.
 Nor does it integrate any online applications or services into the desktop, the way that an increasing number of desktop environments do.